Seb Hines

-Sebastian Tony Hines (born 29 May 1988) is an English former professional footballer and current head coach of Orlando Pride.
+Sebastian Tony Hines (born 29 May 1988) is an English professional association football coach and former player who is the current head coach of the Orlando Pride of the National Women's Soccer League (NWSL).

+Hines spent most of his playing career with Middlesbrough F.C. and Orlando City SC.

-Playing career
+Club career

 Middlesbrough

-Born in Wetherby, West Yorkshire, Hines' youth team before playing for Middlesbrough was Kirk Deighton Rangers after he went to the trial there for six weeks and progressed through the academy full-time.
+Born in Wetherby, West Yorkshire, Hines played youth football at Kirk Deighton Rangers.
+He joined Middlesbrough after a six-week trial before progressing through the academy to full-time.
 However, his career was troubled with a serious knee injury in October 2005, but Hines recovered fully.
 Hines previously suffered an injury during the same year.

 After recovering from a serious knee injury, Hines was given number thirty-eight shirt for the 2006–07 season and on 16 January 2007, he scored on his first team debut with a scorching effort from outside the box against Hull City in the FA Cup Third Round.
 After making another appearance against Bristol City in the fourth round of FA Cup, which saw them through in the penalty shoot-out, Hines, however, suffered an injury that kept him out for the rest of the season.

 Ahead of the 2007–08 season, Hines signed his first professional contract with the club, signing a two-year deal.
 On 18 August 2007, he made his Premier League debut as a substitute against Fulham, which saw them win 2–1.
 Hines went on to make two appearances later in the season: once in the League Cup match against Northampton Town and another in the FA Cup match against Sheffield United.

 Following the club's relegation to the Championship, Hines struggled to regain his first team place, but soon get a first team chance following the club's defensive crisis and made his first appearance of the season on 12 September 2009, in a 3–1 win over Ipswich Town, followed up by another appearance, in a 3–1 win over Sheffield Wednesday.
 After appearing two league matches, Hines never played for the club again this season, as he continued to suffer from injuries.